apluslms/accessibility-audit/content/patterns/scope.md

 ## Pages

-The audit has been completed in **June 2020* using the `master` branch running locally.
+The audit has been completed in **June-July 2020** using the `master` branch running locally.
 The following pages have been audited:

 - **Front page**
 - **Course archive**